Estimated annual campus deadline: Early February

 To be eligible for the Udall Scholarship, a student must:

-- be a college sophomore (defined as a student who has completed at least one full year of full- time undergraduate study and who intends at least two more years of undergraduate study beginning in fall the year after applying) or a junior (defined as a student who intends one more year of undergraduate study beginning in fall the year after applying)
+- be a college sophomore or junior (defined as a student who has completed either one or two full years of full-time undergraduate study, and who intends at least one or two more years, respectively, of undergraduate study beginning in fall the year after applying).

-- have demonstrated superior standards of intellectual ability, scholastic achievement and personal promise during his or her undergraduate career.
-(A cumulative UCSB grade-point average of 3.0 or higher required.).
+- have demonstrated superior standards of intellectual ability, scholastic achievement and personal promise during his or her undergraduate career (a cumulative UCSB grade-point average of 3.0 or higher is required).

 - be a United States citizen, a permanent resident alien, or, in the case of nominees from American Samoa or the Commonwealth of Mariana Islands, a United States national.

-- will be pursuing full-time study during the academic year in which they apply.
+- be pursuing full-time study during the academic year in which they apply.

 Application materials are available online at the Udall Scholarship website.